Uda Aida: Marketing and release

 The official trailer of the film was released on 3 January on YouTube, which has been viewed 7.3 million times since its release.

 The film was released theatrically on 1 February 2019.
 The audience can stream the movie on the Chaupal Ott platform.

 Reception

 Box office

 The film has grossed ₹4.17 crore in Canada, ₹37 lacs in Australia, ₹54 lacs in United States, ₹66 lacs in Australia, and ₹21 lacs in New Zealand.

 Critical reception

 Gurnaaz Kaur of The Tribune gave 3 stars out if 5 to the film.
 She praised the performances of Tarsem Jassar and Neeru Bajwa, and the supporting cast including Gurpreet Ghuggi, B.N.
 Sharma, and Karamjit Anmol.

-Sukhpreet Kahlon of Cinestaan.com also gave 3 stars out of 5, saying, "Uda Aida explores in part the ramifications of giving up one's mother tongue."
-She praised the entire cast of the film while criticising the pace of the film saying, "A tighter script by Naresh Kathooria would have made a world of a difference."